 Since 1987, Dr. James Vito has been restoring smiles in the Philadelphia and Main Line region.
 Dr. Vito is one of the few multi-dental specialists in the world with specialty training and certification in three dental disciplines: Prosthodontics, Periodontics and Implant Dentistry.
 He has received extensive training in both the restorative and surgical aspect of dental implants and bone grafting and has earned two fellowships and two Board Certifications in Dental Implants.
 He is one of the few Dual Board Certified Dental Implant Specialist in Pennsylvania and the world.

-It’s important to seek the most qualified Prosthodontist and Dental Implants Specialist.
+It’s important to seek the most qualified Practioner and Dental Implants Specialist.
 Dr. Vito’s depth of knowledge and artistic vision complement his ability to consistently provide his patients with the healthy, functional and aesthetically pleasing smile that they desire.
-For over two decades he has been serving patients to address their dental concerns and provide the best dental solutions for their individual desires and needs.
+For close to three decades he has been serving patients to address their dental concerns and provide the best dental solutions for their individual desires and needs.